Skip to main content

 • Individualized and personalized treatment approaches to meet your child and family’s needs

-• Play based activities and strategies customized by a licensed physical therapist
+• Play based activities and strategies customized by a licensed physical therapist, occupational therapist and speech therapist

 • Team approach: our licensed therapists will encourage family members, caregivers, and teachers to be a part of the session.